 As with the dark theme mode, this is an interesting trend to keep an eye on.
 You could even combine a darker background with bright, neon colors - and make use of the contrast created.

-Negative space - or white space (it could be in any color) - is clear, unused space that contains no elements.
-It's an effortless way to frame something that needs to pop-up and be the focus.
+Negative space - or white space (it could be in any color) - is a clear, unused space that contains no elements.
+It's an effortless way to frame something that needs to pop up and be the focus.

 There are many reasons why you should use your negative space cleverly.
 It gives off a feeling of space, making your page feel light and uncluttered.
 It's also a great way of enhancing visual hierarchy and giving your website a solid structure.